cybercongress/launch-kit/gen_txs/README.md

 ```

 > **IMPORTANT**
 You also need to backup your `$PATH_TO_CYBERD/.cyberd/config/node_key.json` and `$PATH_TO_CYBERD/.cyberd/config/priv_validator_key.json` files and import them to your production node before launch for correct working!
-If you will lose this files your node can't sing blocks.
+If you will lose this files your node can't sign blocks.

-if all your necessary keys exists you can sign genesis file
+If all your necessary keys exists you can sign genesis file

 8. Sign it.
 The transaction structure pretty similar for validator creation transaction: